27 Best Things To Do in Budapest

 Through interactive exhibits, authentic documents and personal testimonies, the House of Terror offers a raw and poignant insight into the struggle and suffering experienced by the Hungarian people.
 This site offers a tribute to the lives lost and an invitation to reflect on the dark events that took place in this place.

 The exhibits are arranged in a striking and visceral manner, allowing you to understand the brutality of the totalitarian dictatorships and the devastating impact they had on society.
-Admission to this museum is included in the Budapest Card attractions.
+Entry to this museum is included in the Budapest Card attractions.

 Buy the Budapest Card and save money on your trip